porcelain tooth crown

 Dental crowns or “caps” are restorations that cover and protect the tooth structure.
 Teeth crowns are made to strengthen and improve the appearance of your teeth.
-Glendale Cosmetic Dentist, Dr. Wilcox, uses the highest quality laboratory to fabricate our crowns.
+Glendale Cosmetic Dentist Dr. Nathan Tenney, uses the highest quality laboratory to fabricate our crowns.
 These tooth crowns can be made from different materials which include full crowns made with Empress Porcelain.
 In certain cases, we will fabricate porcelain to metal crown (usually on posterior teeth) and in some cases a gold crown can be made.
 For more information regarding these procedures and others such as veneers (Lumineers, Durathin, Macveneers) and sedation dentistry in Phoenix, Scottsdale, and Glendale, Arizona, call us at 602.734.0050.

 For a lab produced crown, we fabricate your temporary, which you will wear while the permanent is being made.
 The temporary will be cemented so we can easily remove it at the cementation of the permanent crown.